Who is this “Chancer”?

 Sure, I had been working on tiny websites and managing blogs since 2005 as a way to earn some extra money to help pay for my new house.
 But my real career was as an IT computer support technician at a high-end law firm in my hometown.

-I was kicked to the curb like millions of others (and no – I don’t think the dreadlocks or the tropical shirt had anything to do with me getting the boot?)
+I was kicked to the curb like millions of others (and no – I don’t think the dreadlocks or the tropical shirt had anything to do with me getting the boot…do you?)

 You see, I hired myself out as a freelance ‘SEO article writer’ or ‘ghostwriter’ to various website publishers and bloggers, to make end meet.

 How I Became an Article Writing ‘Ho’

-During the heyday of “article marketing” or the “Bum Marketing” craze, TONS and TONS of SEO agencies and internet marketers wanted to hire folks to churn out 1,000’s of articles.
+During the heyday of “article marketing” or the “Bum Marketing” craze, TONS and TONS of SEO agencies and internet marketers wanted to hire anyone who could write to churn out 1,000’s of articles.

-This was HUGE since at that time the average Google AdSense marketer usually had only 20 or so articles (or pages) on any one site!
+This was HUGE since at that time the average Google AdSense marketer usually had only 20 or so articles (or pages) on any one little site!

 Basically I was a SEO copywriting whore (hence the ‘HO).